-As a result of the negotiated rulemaking process which followed the signing into law, the 1998 amendments to 20 U.S.C.
-Section 1092 (f) clarification was given to those considered to be campus security authorities.
-Campus pastoral counselors and campus professional counselors, when acting as such, are not considered to be campus security authorities and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+According to federal law (the 1998 amendments to 20 U.S.C.
+Section 1092 (f)), campus pastoral counselors and campus professional counselors, when acting as such, are not considered to be campus security authorities and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
 As a matter of policy, they are encouraged, if and when they deem appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis for inclusion into the annual crime statistics.

-Counselors are defined as:
+Counselors are defined as